What You Need to Know Before Arriving on Campus

 The College’s Information Technology Services (ITS) recommends that students bring a laptop computer to campus.
 For a complete list of minimum specifications for on-campus computing, see the link to "Freshman Orientation Presentation," on the ITS website or Purchasing a New Computer.

 Open computer lab schedules are announced through emails to students at the beginning of the semester.
-Lab schedules are also posted at the entrances of the A-3, A-5 labs, the Second Floor Support Desk and the lab schedule can be found online.
+Lab schedules are also posted at the entrances of the A-3, A-5 and Lynn G-57 labs, near Lynn G-53, or the lab schedule can be found online.

 The Student Technology Fee includes a $30 in printing and copying credit per semester from networked printers in the computer labs and the library.
 Additional pages printed will be charged to the student’s account.
 Print costs per page can be found here.